 Trump says he will meet Putin again after ‘productive’ phone call

-US leader announces that he will meet Russia’s Vladimir Putin would in the Hungarian capital Budapest.
+US leader announces that he will meet Russia’s Vladimir Putin in the Hungarian capital, Budapest.

 US President Donald Trump says he and Russia’s President Vladimir Putin have agreed to meet again for talks on the war in Ukraine.

-Trump announced on social media on Thursday that he and Putin would meet in the Hungarian capital Budapest, after the two leaders held a lenghty and productive phone call.
-A date for the meeting has not been set.
+Trump announced on social media on Thursday that he would meet Putin in the Hungarian capital Budapest, after the two leaders held a lenghty and productive phone call.
+The meeting will likely happen within two weeks, Trump said later at a news conference.

 Recommended Storieslist of 3 items